Evolution (Baxter novel): Protagonists in the Purga–human line

 Robert Wayne "Snowy" Snow (millennia in the future, United Kingdom).
 A 31-year-old male military officer, genetically modified to facilitate cryogenic sleep.
 During the post-Rabaul wars, the United Nations deploys military officers in suspended animation worldwide to deter international invasions.
 Centuries later, officers Snowy, Ahmed, Sidewise, Bonner and Moon awaken and soon realize that human civilization has long collapsed.
 Ahmed, the leader, attempts to rebuild civilization, but with Moon being the only female, crops being long extinct and not knowing how to recreate even the most basic technology, Sidewise and Bonner agree that Ahmed's plan is completely unrealistic.
 A month later, Snowy discovers that there actually are humans, now feral and without language.
 Internal conflicts distance Sidewise and Bonner, Moon disappears, Ahmed succumbs to mercury poisoning from fish, and Snowy chooses to spend the rest of his life following the feral people.
 As Snowy arrives to the coast of Sussex, he reflects on how everything humans ever made has vanished.

 Remembrance (30 My in the future, Western Africa).
 A monkey-like post-human female.
-The descendants of feral children have diversified into many non-sapient species, from everything resembling arboreal primates (Remembrance's kind), eusocial moles, and elephants, the latter being "farmed" by rodents.
+The descendants of feral children have diversified into many non-sapient species, from everything resembling arboreal primates (Remembrance's kind), eusocial mole people, and elephant-like beasts, the latter being "farmed" by theropod-like rodents.
 They inhabit a lush forest, still having some artificial remains like bits of glass, bitumen and copper.
 Avoiding rodent and avian predators, Remembrance falls into a mole-folk pit, where she survives for several days.
 She eventually returns to the canopy, but soon the impact of Eros unleashes a mass extinction.

 Ultimate (500 My in the future, Montana).
 A capuchin-like post-human female inhabiting the deserts of Pangaea Ultima.
 Her species is closely symbiotic with borametz trees, which grow pods to sleep and nurse their young.
 Due to the harsh climate, the tree begins consuming Ultimate's child, and she takes her to the desert, accompanied with her friend, Cactus.
 They encounter descendants of beetles, rats, lizards and toads, and Cactus is hunted by a huge, transparent salamander.
 A few days later, Ultimate arrives to the shores of a drying inland sea, where she finds the hardened footprints of one of her kind, both of them being the last "human" explorers.
 After returning and giving her child to the tree, Ultimate becomes the last primate to reproduce, and soon her herd and tree die.
 In the following eons Earth is consumed by the Sun, but hibernating bacteria are hurled into space and end up on the seas of a habitable exoplanet, starting evolution again.